tenyokawamura/PREFLOW/README.md

 	the parameters on the reference band are not used.

 ## Timing data
-To fit timing data with the **PREFLOW** model on **PyXSPEC**, the timing data need to be read by **PyXSPEC**.
+For fits to timing data with the **PREFLOW** model on **PyXSPEC**, the timing data need to be read by **PyXSPEC**.
 **XSPEC** regards any data as normal spectra, as far as it is concerned.
 To load fast variability data such as power spectra and cross spectra in **XSPEC**, users need response files (RMF, ARF) as well as a formatted data file (PHA).
-In PHA format, the Fourier frequency is replaced with the 'channel' which is defined between the minimum and maximum Fourier frequencies of interest.
+In PHA format, the Fourier frequency is replaced with the 'channel', which is defined between the minimum and maximum Fourier frequencies of interest.
 The diagonal dummy response (RMF) is created to relate the channel and Fourier frequency in a trivial way.
 A constant effective area is simply given in the ARF file.
 The tool flx2xsp can help to prepare these PHA, RMF, and ARF files.